 8 Fall Home Maintenance Tips

-With its changing colors, cooler weather, seasonal vegetables and the smell of fallen leaves, autumn is a beautiful time of year.
-But as the seasons change it's time to start thinking about getting your home ready for the winter.
-Things like cleaning gutters, servicing your chimney, and having your heating system inspected are all essential in the months and weeks leading to the first snowfall.
+Autumn is a beautiful time of year.
+The leaves change, seasonal vegetables make their way to our tables and the cool weather means that it is time to get out those cozy sweaters and coats.
+And, as the chilly months begin it's time to start thinking about getting your home ready for the winter.
+Tasks such as cleaning gutters, servicing your chimney, and having your heating system inspected should be done in the weeks and months leading up to the first snowfall.
 Here are some tips to keep your home functioning properly and your money in your pocket this fall season.

 Mind Your Gutters